-Identity crime is a broad term which usually takes the form of identity theft.
+Identity crime is a broad term that usually takes the form of identity theft.
 It often includes counterfeiting documents or misusing genuine identification and financial assets such as someone else’s bank card.

 Once someone has gathered enough information to unlawfully create or steal an identity, they can use this to commit financial fraud.
 They can also travel undetected, fraudulently claim on insurance or benefits, and commit many more criminal activities.